SchulzLab/TFAnalysis/README.md

 ```
 ####Step 2 Training Random Forests
 To train the random forests, the script `Classification/Train_Random_Forest_Classifiers.py` can be used.
+We learn 4500 trees and use the default values
+for cross validation.
+We had to reduce the amount of training data to only 8% of each class to make the learning feasible in terms of memory usage.

 The command is:
 ```